RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ### NodePort Services

 As demonstrated earlier, ClusterIPs are virtual, they only exist as rules in IPTables or within some other forwarding component of the kernel on nodes in the cluster.
-So how do we reach a service from outside of the cluster when the kube-proxy and CNI plugins creating these forwarding instructions only run on cluster nodes.
+So how do we reach a service from outside of the cluster?

 Well, there are various ways to get into a cluster but one important way is through a NodePort Service.
 A NodePort service uses a specific port on every host computer in the Kubernetes cluster to forward traffic to pods on the pod